aa-sharma/micro_hydro_bc_III/README.md

  <img src="outputs/l2_outage.png" width="100%">

+The results for this case can be interpreted in the same way as for case 1.1.

 ##### 1.3: Line 3 Outage (Bus2 - Bus3)
 This simulation models the behaviour when the dedicated feeder connecting the micro-hydro generator is disconnected

  <img src="outputs/l3_outage.png" width="100%">

+This simulation converges.
+L3 is the link to the micro-hydro substation which fails but th rest of the grid (bus 1 and 2) stay online.

 #### Case 2: Transformer Outage

  <img src="outputs/t1_outage.png" width="100%">
-Transformer outage isolates generator from utility though the rest of the system continues to function.
+Transformer outage isolates generator from utility though the rest of the grid (HV side) continues to function with stability.

 #### Case 3: Generator Outage

  <img src="outputs/gen_outage.png" width="100%">
+The simulation converges, demonstrating that when the micro-hydro generator trips, the external grid picks up the extra load and the voltages stay relatively stable.

 #### Summary of N-1 Contingency Analysis